rackerlabs/docs-cloud-servers/rst/devguide/api-operations/methods/delete-delete-volume-attachment-from-server-servers-server-id-os-volume-attachments-attachment-id.rst

     DELETE /servers/{server_id}/os-volume_attachments/{attachment_id}

-Deletes the specified volume attachment from the specified server.
+This operation deletes the specified volume attachment from the specified server.

 If the operation succeeds, it returns an ``HTTP 202`` status code with no response body.

 In the URI, specify the target server ID and the target attached volume ID.

 This table shows the possible response codes for this operation: